Gonzih/blog.gonzih.me/source/_posts/2014-09-28-replacing-shell-scripts-with-clojure.markdown

 Lein exec is nice.
 But it adds overhead.
 If you need external dependencies you can solve it (in theory) with classpath manipulations in java command (`java -cp dep.jar:dep2.jar:.`).
+Still you can plug lein exec to JamVM if you want.